- August 20, 2018 | 10:15 a.m. EDT | Cleveland, OH

 - Gain an understanding of how to plan and implement improvements to control systems for cyber resilience.

-- Paul Ehrlich, Technical Advisor, Pacific Northwest National Laboratory.
+- Michael Mylrea, Senior Advisor and Manager for Cybersecurity, Pacific Northwest National Laboratory.
 Read Bio.